 Principles of the programme

-Our Ethics and Compliance Programme is developed and managed jointly by the Ethics Division and the Legal Affairs & Insurance Division.
+Our Ethics and Compliance Program is developed and managed jointly by the Ethics Division and the Legal Affairs & Insurance Division.
 It is founded upon the following major principles:

 Every member of the Executive Committee has agreed to roll out the Ethics and Compliance Programme throughout their scope of responsibility in an engagement letter to the Chairman.